jonathanoliveirarocha/FinancialControl/README.md

 # Financial Control
 Simple project using React.JS for financial control.
-Project with the purpose of learning based on the following video: <a href="https://www.youtube.com/watch?v=pj4vA67olbU">Sistema de Controle de Finanças com React.JS! 🔥</a>
+Project with the purpose of learning, based on the following video: <a href="https://www.youtube.com/watch?v=pj4vA67olbU">Sistema de Controle de Finanças com React.JS! 🔥</a>

 To start the project, just enter the following command:
 ```bash